 Becoming a CID Agent

-During peacetime and war, CID agents investigate all felony crimes in which the Army has an interest, provide protective services for key Department of Defense and Army leadership, and work closely with other Federal, state and local law enforcement and intelligence agencies to solve crime and combat terrorism.
+Criminal Investigations within the military is an actual job / MOS for military members who are part of the military police community.
+As you advance within your military law enforcement rank and experience, you may have an opportunity for advanced training that allows for specialization in criminal investigations and become a CID agent.
+During peacetime and war, Criminal Investigations Officer, or CID agents investigate all felony crimes in which the Army has an interest, provide protective services for key Department of Defense and Army leadership, and work closely with other Federal, state and local law enforcement and intelligence agencies to solve crime and combat terrorism.

 Some specialties include polygraphs, counter-narcotics, economic-crime investigations, computer crime and many other specialties in the criminal investigation field.
 With more than 200 offices worldwide, CID even has an airborne CID detachment at Fort Bragg, N.C.